humanmade/block-editor-components/README.md

 - [Option Utils](src/utils/options)
 - [Variation Utils](src/utils/variations)

-## Contributing.
+## Contributing

 This project relies on contributions from those using it!
-[See the contribution guidelines for more information.](CONTRIBUTING.md)
+See the [contribution guidelines](CONTRIBUTING.md) for more information.